§2.52 Types of drawings and format for drawings.

 A drawing depicts the mark sought to be registered.
 The drawing must show only one mark.
 The applicant must include a clear drawing of the mark when the application is filed.
 There are two types of drawings:

-(a) Standard character (typed) drawing.
+- (a) Standard character (typed) drawing.
 Applicants who seek to register words, letters, numbers, or any combination thereof without claim to any particular font style, size, or color must submit a standard character drawing that shows the mark in black on a white background.
 An applicant may submit a standard character drawing if:

-(1) The application includes a statement that the mark is in standard characters and no claim is made to any particular font style, size, or color;
+- (1) The application includes a statement that the mark is in standard characters and no claim is made to any particular font style, size, or color;

-(2) The mark does not include a design element;
+- (2) The mark does not include a design element;

-(3) All letters and words in the mark are depicted in Latin characters;
+- (3) All letters and words in the mark are depicted in Latin characters;

-(4) All numerals in the mark are depicted in Roman or Arabic numerals; and
+- (4) All numerals in the mark are depicted in Roman or Arabic numerals; and

-(5) The mark includes only common punctuation or diacritical marks.
+- (5) The mark includes only common punctuation or diacritical marks.

-(b) Special form drawing.
+- (b) Special form drawing.
 Applicants who seek to register a mark that includes a two or three-dimensional design; color; and/or words, letters, or numbers or the combination thereof in a particular font style or size must submit a special form drawing.
-The drawing must show the mark in black on a white background, unless the mark includes color.
+The drawing should show the mark in black on a white background, unless the mark includes color.

-(1)Color marks.
+- (1) Marks that include color.
 If the mark includes color, the drawing must show the mark in color, and the applicant must name the color(s), describe where the color(s) appear on the mark, and submit a claim that the color(s) is a feature of the mark.

 - (2) Three dimensional marks.
 If the mark has three-dimensional features, the drawing must depict a single rendition of the mark, and the applicant must indicate that the mark is three-dimensional.

-(3) Motion marks.
+- (3) Motion marks.
 If the mark has motion, the drawing may depict a single point in the movement, or the drawing may depict up to five freeze frames showing various points in the movement, whichever best depicts the commercial impression of the mark.
 The applicant must also describe the mark.

-(4) Broken lines to show placement.
+- (4) Broken lines to show placement.
 If necessary to adequately depict the commercial impression of the mark, the applicant may be required to submit a drawing that shows the placement of the mark by surrounding the mark with a proportionately accurate broken-line representation of the particular goods, packaging, or advertising on which the mark appears.
 The applicant must also use broken lines to show any other matter not claimed as part of the mark.
 For any drawing using broken lines to indicate placement of the mark, or matter not claimed as part of the mark, the applicant must describe the mark and explain the purpose of the broken lines.